Learning Data-adaptive Nonparametric Kernels: Introduction

-{\bf Matrices, vectors and elements:} We take $\bm A$, $\bm a$ to be a matrix and a vector, of which elements are $A_{ij}$ and $a_i$, respectively.
+{\bf Matrices, vectors and elements:} We take $\bm A$, $\bm a$ to be a matrix and a vector, of which the entries are $A_{ij}$ and $a_i$, respectively.
 Denote $\bm I_n$ as the $n \times n$ identity matrix, $\bm 0$ as a zero matrix or vector with the appropriate size, and $\bm 1_n$ as the $n$-dimensional vector of all ones.

 {\bf Sets:} The set $\{1,2,\cdots,n\}$ is written as $[n]$.
 We call $\{\mathcal{V}_1, \mathcal{V}_2, \cdots, \mathcal{V}_s\}$ an $s$-partition of $[n]$ if $\mathcal{V}_1 \cup \cdots \cup \mathcal{V}_s = [n]$ and $\mathcal{V}_p \cap \mathcal{V}_q = \emptyset $ for $p \neq q$.
 Let $|\mathcal{V}|$ denote the cardinality of the set $\mathcal{V}$.
 We take the notation $\mathcal{S}^n$ as the set of $n \times n$ symmetric matrices and $\mathcal{S}^n_+$ as the $n \times n$ PSD cone.